vibhuttv/Redis-server/readme.md

 - **404 Not Found**: Returned if the requested key does not exist in the cache.
 - **400 Bad Request**: Returned if the key or value is too long (limit: 256 characters).

-## License Information

-This project is distributed under the MIT License.
-Refer to the [LICENSE](LICENSE) file for more details.

----

-Let me know if you want to include examples, Dockerfile info, or testing instructions too!